ubccr/xdmod/docs/upgrade.md

 8. Next, follow the upgrade process detailed below on the Rocky 8 Server.

 ### Server: EL8, XDMoD: 10.5, PHP: 7.2
-The steps to accommodate this scenario are fairly straightforward:
+The following steps should be used to update an XDMoD 10.5.0 instance running on Rocky Linux 8.

 Update the PHP module to 8.0
 ```shell